Seek to understand and meet shareholder needs and expectations Disclosure.

 Executive Committee: it is responsible for the daily running of the Group and the execution of approved policies and the business plan.

 Remuneration Committee: its primary function is to review the performance of the Executive Directors and determine their terms and conditions of service, including their remuneration and the grant of options.
-David Wilks is the Chairman of the Remuneration Committee.
+Lyndsey Scott is the Chair of the Remuneration Committee.

 Nomination Committee: identifies and nominates, for approval by the Board, candidates to fill Board vacancies as and when they arise.
-Mark Cropper is the Chairman of the Nomination Committee.
+Mark Cropper is the Chair of the Nomination Committee.

 Pension Committee: its primarily responsible for reviewing and approving the objectives of the James Cropper Plc Pension Schemes.
 It monitors performance of the Schemes and considers recommendations and reports from management in relation to policy and strategy concerning pensions and investment matters.
-Isabelle Maddock is Chairperson for the Pension Committee.
+Steve Adams is Chair for the Pension Committee.

 The terms of reference for the committees can be found in the Sub-Committees section.